Best Of16 min read

 Key Features

-• Official WordPress.org recommended host
+• Official WordPress.org recommendation

-• One-click WordPress installation with guided setup
+• One-click WordPress install with step-by-step guidance

 • Free domain for the first year